dieutx/overlayer-bot/README.md

 # Overlayer Daily Tasks Automation Bot

+> [!IMPORTANT]
+> **Educational & Research Purpose Only**: This repository is created strictly for **educational, academic, and research purposes**.
+It is designed as a proof-of-concept to study Web3 automated interactions, programmatic transaction flows, and decentralized network behaviors on the Sepolia testnet.
+It is not intended for commercial use or any activity that violates third-party terms of service.
+The authors are not responsible for any misuse, account bans, or restrictions.
+Use of this codebase is entirely at your own risk.

 A production-grade, Sybil-proof automation bot for the **Overlayer** protocol on the Ethereum Sepolia testnet.
 It automates daily active tasks—including Mint, Stake, Send, Receive, and Bridge—for multiple wallets with built-in proxy rotation, random delays, crash-resilient progression, and burner-routing for the Receive task.

 ## Key Features